hughdtt/written-words/content/post/soaring/index.md

 The crowd was going nuts, swept up in Zeus's visionary rhetoric.
 But in our corner of the stage, a storm was brewing.
 The pain in my father's eyes was almost unbearable.
 I felt a sharp twinge of guilt, but I held my ground.

 "Dad, I have to do this.
 For me.
-For mum."
+For Mum."

 An uncomfortable silence followed, a chasm growing between us.
 I could see the hurt in his eyes, a sense of betrayal.
 It was as if the noise of the cheering crowd had faded into the background.
 Soon the hurt in his eyes, melded into a stone cold look of fury.